-The recoverable amount of goodwill allocated to hotel operations in Australia was determined based on FVLCS.
-The valuation report as at 31 December 2021 also contained a material valuation uncertainty clause which highlighted that given the unprecedented set of circumstances caused by COVID-19 under which the valuations were performed, less certainty and a higher degree of caution should be attached to the valuations than would normally be the case.
+Goodwill relates to one hotel operation in Australia and the recoverable amount of the CGU as at 31 December 2022 was determined based on FVLCS.
+The valuation report of the hotel in Australia used for the impairment test of the CGU for the financial year ended 31 December 2022 contained a material valuation uncertainty clause.
+The clause highlighted that given the unprecedented set of circumstances caused by COVID-19 under which the valuations were performed, less certainty and a higher degree of caution should be attached to the valuations than would normally be the case.
 Given the unknown future impact that COVID-19 might have on the real estate market, the valuers have recommended to keep the valuation of the properties under frequent review.